 The Battle of Brunanbugh was fought in 937.
-It pitched the newly united Anglo Saxons under their king, Athelstan, against an alliance of kings; King Constantine II of the Scots, Olaf Guthfrithsson, king of Dublin, Owen, King of Strathclyde.
+It pitched the newly united Anglo Saxons under their king, Athelstan, against an alliance of kings; King Constantine II of the Alba, Olaf Guthfrithsson, king of Dublin, Owen, King of Strathclyde.

 There was a background to it all; Edward the Elder and his sister Æthelflæd had led the reconquest of the Danelaw in the early 10th century.
 When Athelstan came to the throne in 924 he was for the first time at the head of a powerful Anglo Saxon kingdom of all of Southumbria, and could seek to establish a supremacy over Northumbria, and indeed all Britain – to substantiate his claim to be Rex totius Britanniae.
 His father indeed had established the principle with a diplomatic meeting at Bakewell, despite being a little tart.

-In 927, Athelstan met with the Kings of the Scots (Constantine) and of Strathclyde, and convinced them to recognise him as their overlord.
+In 927, Athelstan met with the Kings of the Alba (Constantine) and of Strathclyde, and convinced them to recognise him as their overlord.
 That same year, Athelstan ejected Guthfrith from Northumbria.
 In 934 Constantine appears to have rebelled against the agreement, and then suffered the humiliation of being forced, helplessly, to watch Athelstan wandering unopposed with his army over his country.
 The Battle of Brunanbugh was probably born in that humiliation.

 By 937, the 3 kings – Guthfrith replaced by his son, Olaf (Anlaf) – were ready, and invaded England.
 Where Athelstan met them, nobody knows, though there is more than one theory out there.; the balance of opinion is the Wirral in North West England.
 But the result was a hard fought victory for Athelstan; Olaf fled to Ireland, Constantine back to Scotland.
 And folk have gone potty about it’s significance.
 But actually, its significance, if it genuinely significant is problem that it marks and survival of a combined English kingdom; but ironically, probably confirmed that Scotland and Strathclyde would not become part of England; despite the victory of 934, Athelstan did not have the resource to do more than take the king of Scot’s homage.